Gigi Fernández: Personal life

 Her parents are Tuto Fernández, a well-known doctor in Puerto Rico, and Beatriz Fernández.
-Her cousin José Ferrer was a famous Puerto Rican actor and director.
+Her cousin José Ferrer was Puerto Rican actor, Oscar Winner and director.
 Fernández started playing tennis when she was seven.
 She studied at the prestigious Academia San José in Guaynabo.
 When she turned professional in 1983, she became Puerto Rico's first female professional athlete.
-Before turning professional, she played tennis for one season at Clemson University in 1982–83, where she was singles and doubles All-American and reached the National Collegiate Athletics Association singles final.
+Before turning professional, she played tennis for one season at Clemson University in 1982–83, where she was singles and doubles All-American and reached the National Collegiate Athletic Association singles final.

 Since retiring from the tour, Fernández has worked as a tennis coach.
 She has coached players including the former world No. 1 doubles player Rennae Stubbs, Lisa Raymond, and Samantha Stosur.
 She coached Sam Stosur to her first Grand Slam title at the 2005 US Open with Lisa Raymond.
 She also coached for the Puerto Rican national team and the University of South Florida.

 She earned a Bachelor of Arts in psychology from the University of South Florida in 2003 and later graduated from Rollins College's Crummer School of Business where she earned a Master of Business Administration.
-She is the mother of twins, Karson Xavier and Madison Jane, and the partner of retired professional golfer and former LPGA and WWE executive Jane Geddes.

-In 2010, Fernández started a company named Baby Goes Pro.
-She presently resides in Tampa, Florida and was the Director of Adult Tennis at Chelsea Piers Connecticut, as well as Summer Director at The Long Ridge Tennis Club.
+She presently resides in Tampa, Florida, is the mother of twins, Karson Xavier and Madison Jane, and the partner of retired professional golfer and former LPGA and WWE executive Jane Geddes.

-In a 2021 interview, Fernández states she receives a lot of negative comments from some Puerto Ricans via her social media and that it saddens her.
+Gigi is currently the Vice Chairman of the Board of the International Tennis Hall of Fame, where she has been serving as a board member since 2018.